Habiba-Eldababy/Parallel-CDM/Documentation/ParallelCDM_Documentation.md

 1. Ensure MATLAB and the Parallel Computing Toolbox are installed.
 2. Download the `Code` and `Test Problems` folders.
-3. Open the `SSNT_Coarse_parameter.txt` file and adjust the parameters according to their desired setup (see “VII.
+3. Open the `SSNT_Coarse_parameter.txt` file and adjust the parameters according to their desired setup (see “VI.
 Details of parameter files” for details).
 4. Ensure the correct mesh filename (`SSNT_Coarse_mesh.txt`) is referenced at the last line of the parameter file.
 5. Copy the mesh and parameter files from the `Test Problems` to the `Code` folder.
 6. Within the `Code` folder, create the `Saved Files` and `Images` folders.